Chinese in the California gold rush: Nativism

 Nativism from white miners towards Chinese miners was present as soon as Chinese immigrants stepped foot in California.
 Mining was a highly individualized and competitive industry in the first few years of the Gold Rush and resentment towards Chinese miners was violent immediately.
-In 1877, 34 Chinese miners were murdered by seven white horse thieves in Wallowa County.
-The first group of miners in Tuolumne County were chased out of their mines by white Californians wanted to stake their claim on the streams nearby.
 While proponents of exclusion outnumbered those that opposed it, exclusionary policy was not passed until the late 1850s because Chinese miners paid a tax for mining.
 Chinese miners contributed to state and local tax revenues considerably and also took very little resources from the state.
 Favorability towards exclusion shifted from being attributed to competition to being financially feasible in 1858 as California gained its economic footing.